The Existence Registry for Autonomous AI Agents

 These are aspirational and NOT part of v0.1:

-• Agent-to-agent verification — Agent A can query AIdent to verify Agent B's identity before collaboration.
+• Agent-to-agent verification — Agent A can query AIdent to verify Agent B's identity and liveness status before collaboration.

-• Capability attestation — Third-party endorsements of an agent's skills.
+• Capability attestation — Third-party endorsements of an agent's skills, creating a web of trust.

 • Federated registries — Multiple AIdent nodes forming a decentralized identity network.